MITgcm/verification_other/cpl_aqua_cs24/README.md

   ../../tools/run_cpl_test 4
 ```
 but this requires, in your path, a simple comparison script "comp_res"
-(which is not provided here but could be found in:
+which is not provided here but could be found
- http://wwwcvs.mitgcm.org/viewvc/MITgcm/MITgcm_contrib/jmc_script/ ), along with some other files found in this archive.
+[here](http://wwwcvs.mitgcm.org/viewvc/MITgcm/MITgcm_contrib/jmc_script/), along with some other files found in this archive.